+This is not a ballot.
+You cannot use this notice to vote these shares.
 This communication presents only an overview of the more complete proxy materials that are available to you on the Internet.
+You may view the proxy materials online at www.proxyvote.com or easily request a paper copy (see reverse side).

 We encourage you to access and review all of the important information contained in the proxy materials before voting.